GildedPleb/helm-charts/charts/hab/examples.md

 If the above traditional HA ideals are not reachable in this version, it is already on the road map to make some kind of k8s controller that can map traffic to nodes without worry about their underlying implementation language, logic, or idiosyncrasies.
-Though the bitcoin protocol is universal accross all implementations, running and interacting with any individual node is far from unified.
+Though the bitcoin protocol is universal across all implementations, running and interacting with any individual node is far from unified.